HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/kafka.md

 ### Messaging middleware

-Several messaging middlewares:
+There are several messaging middlewares:

 - Apache kafka
 - RabbitMQ
 - ActiveMQ
-- Mediatr (Is in fact a in-memory-queue, isn't it? correct me if I am wrong.)
+- Mediatr

 MQ stands for message queue.

-Problems:
+Problems are often caused by the following factors:

 - High volume of messages by all of the applications
 - Large messages